-- A regulation game is 6 innings unless shortened by the time limit.
+A regulation game is 6 innings unless shortened by the time limit.
 No new inning may start after an hour and forty-five minutes of play have elapsed.
 For example, if a game begins at 6:00 p.m., no new inning may be started if the previous inning ends at 7:45 p.m or later.
+An inning ends and the next one begins immediately once the third out is made.
 If the game is tied after the last inning, the game will be ruled a tie.
-For the end of the year tournament, all games will be six innings with no time limit unless extra innings are needed to declare a winner. - The first five innings will end if a team scores five runs in the inning.
+For the end of the year tournament, all games will be six innings with no time limit unless extra innings are needed to declare a winner.

+- The first five innings will end if a team scores five runs in the inning.
 In the sixth inning, there is a ten (10) run maximum.
 Exception: If the 4th inning ends after one hour and thirty minutes of play have elapsed, the 5th inning shall become the last inning and shall have a ten (10) run maximum.
-After this inning, the game is over. - For each team, only the manager and up to two rostered coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
+After this inning, the game is over.
+If the third inning ends after one hour and thirty minutes the fourth inning will be the last inning there is a maximum of five runs. - For each team, only the manager and coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
 All parents and other spectators must be in the stands during the game or otherwise away from the dugout, field, and bullpen. - If after four innings of play (3-1/2 if the home team is ahead), one team has a lead of 10 or more runs, the manager of the team with the least runs shall concede the victory to the opponent.

 - There is no batter on deck.
 All offensive players (other than the player at bat) shall be in the dugout. - A continuous batting order is utilized, which means all players should be inserted into the batting lineup and bat (regardless of whether they play in the field in an inning).
 In other words, if you have 13 players, you bat 1 through 13. - No leads.
 Players may not leave the base until the pitch reaches the batter.
-The rule of thumb is when the ball crosses the plate.

-• You can freely substitute one player for another at any time.
+- You can freely substitute one player for another at any time.
 Managers and coaches should avoid substituting fielders in the middle of an inning for performance reasons.
 Players should play a minimum of three defensive innings.
-Players should be rotated through all positions that they are able to play safely so that all players have fair playing time at all infield positions - teams should not fix a "starting infield"
+Players should be rotated through all positions that they are able to play safely so that all players have fair playing time at all infield positions - teams should not fix a "starting infield. - The ball is dead and the play is over when the pitcher possesses the ball inside the mound circle and does not attempt to make any additional throws.

-• A pitcher who throws over 40 pitches in a game cannot catch for the remainder of the game.
+A pitcher who throws over 40 pitches in a game cannot catch for the remainder of the game.
 A catcher who catches in more than 3 innings cannot pitch.
 Little League Baseball's pitch count limits and rest requirements, as modified for play at PCLL, are set forth in Appendix A.